T3rr8us-P4nk/TCT-App/README.md

 * If you encounterd some Bugs or want to help us to improve more the app please contact me on my Facebook acc or Email.

+* ❌ This app is still in development but you can download it if you want to try the app.